The power of reflexivity

 Our footprint extends beyond Tasmania, we have had a presence in NSW since 2006.
 Our campuses are located in Rozelle and Darlinghurst and offer nursing and paramedic education in partnership with local hospitals, health services and Ambulance NSW.
 Our Rozelle campus also includes the Australian Institute of Health Service Management.

-The School of Health Sciences specialise in nursing, laboratory medicine, allied health science and rural health.
+The School of Health Sciences specialises in laboratory medicine, allied health science and rural health.

-The School of Medicine encompasses the divisions of medicine, paramedicine, pharmacy and psychology.
+The School of Medicine encompasses the divisions of Medicine, Biomedical Science, Paramedicine, Pharmacy, Psychology and Public Health and Health Systems.

 Menzies exists to perform internationally significant medical research leading to healthier, longer and better lives for Tasmanians.